Brian Linehan: Personal life

-Linehan, who was gay, met Zane Wagman, a dentist, in the late 1960s.
+Linehan, who was homosexual, met Zane Wagman, a dentist, in the late 1960s.
 Through the 1970s, the couple also had a sideline business renovating and reselling houses.
 They remained together until Wagman's death by suicide in 2002; however, Linehan was very guarded about his personal life, acknowledging only to his closest friends and never publicly that Wagman was anything more than a platonic roommate.

 Linehan was diagnosed with non-Hodgkin's lymphoma in 2001 and died in 2004.
 His ashes were scattered outside the Toronto home he had shared with Wagman, although Joan Rivers kept a small portion of them as a memento of him.

 Legacy

 He left his estate to The Brian Linehan Charitable Foundation, which attempts to raise the profile of Canadian talent and supports the creation of a Canadian star system.
 The foundation's noted donations have included $1 million toward the creation of an actors' training program at the Canadian Film Centre, and $1 million to the Toronto International Film Festival toward the construction of the TIFF Bell Lightbox.

 The public reading room at TIFF's Film Reference Library is named in honour of Linehan.
 The library also holds many of his personal archives and research collections.

 George Anthony, a longtime friend of Linehan's, published the biography Starring Brian Linehan: A Life Behind the Scenes in 2008.